CALMH-Team/CALMH/README.md

 ### Deployment Environment
 Link to the CALMH-Server and CALMH-Client deployed @ IBM Cloud: [https://calmh-server.mybluemix.net/](https://calmh-server.mybluemix.net/)

-The client cannot be deployed in the cloud due to a memory limitation.
-See [Mobile client](#test-mobile-client) to install the app in an Android device.
+In addition, see [Mobile client](#test-mobile-client) to install the app in an Android device.

 **Test users:**
 1. Admin: